 CNES projects library

-Weighing 1,140 kg, the European Sentinel-2A satellite lifted off from Kourou atop a Vega launcher on 23 June 2015.
-Its twin Sentinel-2B will join it in the same 786-km orbit in Spring 2017.
-Together, they will deliver images with a ground swath of 290 km and a resolution of 10 m to 60 m every 5 days, spanning the visible to the short-wave infrared portion of the spectrum.
+The 1,140 kg European Sentinel-2A satellite lifted off from Kourou atop a Vega launcher on 23rd June 2015.
+Its twin Sentinel-2B joined it in the same 786-km orbit on 7 March 2017.
+Together, they will deliver images with a ground swath of 290 km and a resolution of 10 x 60 m every 5 days, ranging from visible to mid-infrared wavelengths.

-This imagery serves a broad range of applications from crop and forest growth to land occupancy, farming practices and yields, and coastal monitoring, helping scientists to better understand the mechanisms and impacts of the climate system.
-It also aids humanitarian organizations and governments to respond to emergencies such as landslides, volcano eruptions, flooding and other natural disasters.
+This imagery serves a broad range of applications, monitoring crop and forest growth, land occupancy, farming practices and yields, or coasts, helping scientists to better understand the mechanisms and impacts of the climate system.
+It also aids humanitarian organizations and governments to respond to emergencies such as landslides, volcano eruptions, floods, and other natural disasters.